 I am currently the trainer for the HSKC's K-9 Corrections program.
 I also work as a receptionist at a local veterinary hospital.

-I am happily married and the mother of two fabulous teenagers.
+I am happily married and the mother of two fabulous children.

 Can't afford a trainer?
-Check out this site for free advice:
+Check out these site's for free advice: